UnbreakableKid/turborepo-shadcn-storybook/README.md

 - `dev:web`: develop the `web` app
 - `dev:both`: develop both the `docs` and `web` apps
 - `dev:ui`: develop the `ui` package with Storybook
+- `ui:add`: add a new component to the `ui` package using the shadcn-ui CLI.

 There's probably a better way to do this, but I haven't figured it out yet.
 If you know how to do this, please let me know.